yinyin-llll/FB_Net-Datasets/README.md

 # FB_Net-Datasets
-This is datasets of paper Detecting Cognitive Impairment In Diabetics  Based On Retinal Photos By A Deep Learning Method"
+This is dataset of paper Detecting Cognitive Impairment In Diabetics  Based On Retinal Photos By A Deep Learning Method"